gmdavef/struts-showcase/README.md

 **Jenkinsfile_docker_proxy**

-A Jenkins pipeline script like the above, but the Docker image is configured to connect to the cloud via a proxy.
+A Jenkins pipeline script just like the above, but the Docker run command includes proxy settings so that the container connects to the cloud via a proxy.

 ## Azure DevOps